nsinorov/SoftUniMainPath/CSharp - Advanced/C# Advanced/Iterators and Comparators - Exercise/Collection/README.md

 	In the case of a Print command, you don't have to do anything additional as the method itself should already print on the console.
  	In the case of a PrintAll command, you should print all of the elements on a single line separated by spaces.

+### Constraints:

+	Do NOT use the GetEnumerator() method from the base class.
+Use your implementation using "yield return".
+	There will always be only one Create command and it will always be the first command passed.
+	The number of commands received will be between [1…100].
+	The last command will always be the only END command.